haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 appetite for breakage, and what stakeholders would be affected by the changes.
 Andrew Lelechenko has offered to lead the implementation of this project.

+# What is Unicode?

+Representing a text via bytes requires to choose a character enconding.
+One of the most old encodings is ASCII: it has 2⁷=128 code points, representing Latin letters, digits and punctuations.
+These code points are trivially mapped to 7-bit sequences and stored byte by byte (with leading zero).

+Unfortunately, almost no other alphabet except English can fit into ASCII: even Western European languages need code points for ñ, ß, ø, etc.
+Since on the majority of architectures a byte contains 8 bits, able to encode up to 256 code points, various incompatible ASCII extensions proliferated profusely.
+This includes ISO 8859-1, covering additional symbols for Latin scripts, several encodings to represent Cyrillic letters, etc.

+Not only it was error-prone to guess an encoding of a particular bytestring, but also impossible, for example, to mix French and Russian letters in a single text.
+This prompted work on a universal encoding, Unicode, which would be capable to represent all letters one can think of.
+At early development stages it was thought that “64K ought to be enough for anybody” and a uniform 16-bit encoding UCS-2 was proposed.
+Some programming languages developed around that period (Java, JavaScript) chose this encoding for internal representation of strings.
+It is only twice longer than ASCII and, since all code points are represented by 2 bytes, constant-time indexing is possible.

+Soon enough, however, Unicode Consortium discovered more than 64K letters.
+Unicode standard defines almost 17·2¹⁶ code points, of which \~143 000 are assigned a character (as of Unicode 13.0).
+Now comes a tricky part: Unicode defines how to map characters to code points (basically, integers), but how would you serialise lists of integers to bytes?
+The simplest encoding is just allocate 32 bits (4 bytes) per code point, and write them one by one.
+This is UTF-32.
+Its main benefit is that since all code points take the same size, so you can still index characters in a constant time.
+However, memory requirements are 4x comparing to ASCII, and in a world of ASCII and UCS-2 there was little appetite to embrace one more, completely new encoding.

+Next option on the list is to encode some code points as 2 bytes and some others, less lucky ones, as 4 bytes.
+This is UTF-16.
+This encoding allowed to retain a decent backward compatibility with UCS-2, so, for instance, modern Java and JavaScript stick to UTF-16 as default internal representation.
+The biggest downside is that you no longer know beforehand, where *n*-th code point starts.
+One must *parse* all characters from the very beginning to learn which ones are 2-byte long and which are 4-byte long.

+But once we abandon requirement of constant indexing, even better option arises.
+Let's encode first 128 characters as 1 byte, some others as 2 bytes, and the rest as 4 bytes.
+This is UTF-8.
+The killer feature of this encoding is that it's fully backwards compatible with ASCII.
+This meant that all existing ASCII documents were automatically valid UTF-8 documents as well, and that 50-years-old executables could often parse UTF08 data without knowing a bit about it.
+This property appeared so important that in a modern environment the vast majority of data is stored and sent between processes in UTF-8 encoding.

+To sum up:

+* Both UTF-8 and UTF-16 support exactly the same range of characters.
+* For ASCII data UTF-8 takes twice less space.
+* UTF-8 is vastly more popular for serialization and storage.

 # Motivation